krowvin/spotwelder/README.md

 *NOTICE* I do not take any responsibility for loss of life / property / or otherwise.
 Please do your own research.
 High Voltage is dangerous and can kill.
 If you are uncertain I suggest using a car battery with high cold cranking amps in leu of a microwave transformer.
 You will get the current you need at a much safer voltage.

+To quote Dr Strange, they really should put the warnings at the beginning of the book!